zeinnicholas/community-guidelines/templates/editor-v4-discussion-template-01.md

 > Keep in mind that the **Editor V4** is still in early development — it may not include all existing features from Elementor V3 and is subject to change or instability.
 > For common questions, check the ❔ **[Editor V4 FAQ](#)**.
 >
-> If your topic is unrelated to Editor V4, please refer to the 🔗 **Quick Links** at the end of this form to find the right place to share it.
+> If your topic is not related to Editor V4, please use one of the 🔗 **Quick Links** below to find the right space for it.
 <br>

 ## 💡 Help Us Keep Discussions Organized

-- 🔍 **Search for existing discussions** <br>Someone may have already started a thread on your topic.
+- 🔍 **Search for existing discussions.** <br>Someone may have already started a thread on your topic.
 Add your thoughts there to keep conversations centralized.

-- ✒️ **Write a clear and descriptive title** <br>A good title helps others quickly understand what your post is about.
+- ✒️ **Use a clear and descriptive title.** <br>A good title helps others quickly understand what your post is about.

-- ☝️ **Stick to one topic per discussion thread** <br>This makes it easier to track feedback and follow up on specific subjects.
+- ☝️ **Stick to one topic per discussion thread.** <br>This makes it easier to track feedback and follow up on specific subjects.

 > [!NOTE]
 > The form starts here.
 All sections below this note represent the actual fields in the form.